dromotherm/sandbox/PHP.md

 ```
 # phpredis

-pear/pecl is not really maintained and will not be available in further php versions : cf https://forum.directadmin.com/threads/php-7-4-pecl.59649/
+pear/pecl is not really maintained and will not be available in further php versions : cf https://forum.directadmin.com/threads/php-7-4-pecl.59649/ and https://externals.io/message/103977

 so installation or phpredis has to be made with phpize : cf https://github.com/phpredis/phpredis/blob/develop/INSTALL.markdown